nitishkumarmishra/Python-codes/README.md

 I developed these codes and tested on small example files, and working well.
 Its very similar to R codes, in future I will use these code for my data analysis.

 In past I also used Python and R in R markdown by using reticulate.
 I found rpy2 based Python and R integration is better and easy.
 I also developed Python codes for survival analysis.
 I will use these codes for my future projects.
 It's just prototype of codes, I have to work more on GSEA and other parts.

+I also make python code (prototype) for the GSEA analysis and GSEA, volcano and heatmap plots